 On this day, we had planned to arrive in Index by noon, and we were pleased that our randonneuring skills survived the winter break intact.

 When you rediscover favorite places, you always wonder what has changed.
 This time, things are changing for the better: The long-abandoned Bush House hotel and restaurant is being remodeled.
 I look forward to being one of the first guests here.
-I plan to take my family here, so they can experience my favorite roads as well.

 Currently, we get our lunch at a small convenience store.
 The beautiful setting makes up for the lack of food choices.